MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/ai-services.md

 - Deploy the multi-service resource if you're using multiple services and want to manage access and billing for all services together.

 > [!NOTE]
-> The resource categories in these API services change frequently.
+> The resource categories in these services change frequently.
 Be sure to check the latest documentation for new categories.

 ## Contributors